aspenhan/destructive-multi-dimensional-reference-points/research-assessment.md

         -   [x] Objective attempt
         -   [ ] Objective met
         -   Grader comments:
+            1. Raw output. seems like there's a problem in the chunk tbl-demographics-sumstats.
+The table does render, but at the point in the text where the chunk occurs there is raw message output
         I added the note to the covariate table instead as it was more useful.

 25. Execute descriptive and inferential analyses in code chunks